How do you use the verb chiede in Italian? What does it mean? How do you pronounce it?

 Paolo chiede sempre quando tornerai.

-Paolo always asks when you will return.
+Paolo always asks when you are coming back.

 Il cliente chiede il menù del giorno e un bicchiere di birra.